 Here, ritual washing occurs too for a grieving person being eaten alive and washed still.

-Gisselle Yepes is a 23-year-old Puerto Rican and Colombian storyteller from the Bronx.
-They are currently an MFA candidate in poetry at Indiana University, where they have received the Bertolt Clever Poetry Prize and the Guy Lemmon Award in Public Writing.
-Gisselle’s “Not an Ode to April 22, 2019” won Missouri Review’s 2021 Poem of the Year.
-Their work has also appeared in Gulf Coast, The Academy of American Poets, and voicemail poems.
+Gisselle Yepes is a Puerto Rican and Colombian storyteller from the Bronx.
+They are currently an MFA candidate in poetry at Indiana University, where they received the 2021 Vera Meyer Strube Prize with the Academy of American Poets.
+Gisselle is a Letras Boricuas 2022 Fellowship Recipient, a 2022 Tin House Scholar, and a 2023 Tin House Summer Workshop Reader.
+Their nonfiction piece “On Her Waters Summoning Us to Drown” won december magazine’s 2022 Curt Johnson Prose Award in Creative Nonfiction.
+Their work has appeared in Gulf Coast, The Academy of American Poets, and voicemail poems.
 Gisselle holds a B.A. from Wesleyan University, where they earned the Winchester Fellowship, the Sophie and Anne Reed Prize, and the award for Connecticut Poetry Laureate.
-They are an alumnus of the Tin House Writers Workshop and the Juniper Summer Writing Institute.
+They are an alum of Tin House Summer Workshop, Juniper Summer Writing Institute, and Anaphora Writing Residency.